A Unique Tuscan Experience

 University of Florence

-The modern university dates from 1859, and the Faculty of Oenology and Viticulture is within the School of Agriculture, one of the 12 of the University.
+The modern university dates from 1859, and the Oenology and Viticulture Department is within the School of Agriculture, one of the 12 schools of the university.

 The Guicciardini and Biagini Families of Florence